jaymehewitt/Portfolio/README.txt

 for website development work.
 I will start by adding separate pages for each of my product management projects to help explain the process and outcome of each of my projects.

+It will also be a priority to start getting the individual pieces linked up: blog post, HTML email, etc.

 Credits:
 	AJ at HTML5UP.net for an awesome template to start from (originally Strata)